One-Day Hanoi Street & Culture Photo Tour

 • Group size: max 6 participants

-• Tour starts: 5:00 AM, Hanoi Old Quarter
+• Starts: 5:00 AM, Hanoi Old Quarter

-• Tour ends: 8:00 PM, Hanoi Old Quarter
+• Ends: 8:00 PM, Hanoi Old Quarter

-• Mentor: Tran Tuan Viet
+• Capture in the field with Tran Tuan Viet

 • Operated by Vietnam Photo Tours LLC

-• Hanoi ceramic road
+• Urban patterns along Hanoi ceramic road

-• Soya sauce factory
+• Soya sauce factory with jars, textures, and working details

-• Bamboo basket village
+• Bamboo basket village and artisan portraits

-• Fishing net & mattress factory
+• Fishing net & mattress factory scenes

-• Hanoi train street (lesser-know spots)
+• Hanoi train street at lesser-known photo spots

 • Unlimited bottled water

-• Hotel in Hanoi pick-up & drop-off
+• Hotel pick-up & drop-off within Hanoi

-• Lunch & dinner in famous restaurants
+• Lunch & dinner at carefully selected restaurants

 • Complimentary coffee break